Kilwinning Rangers F.C.: 21st century

 Kilwinning became the first Ayrshire side to win the West Super League in 2003–04 however financial issues resulted in the team finishing bottom of the league the following season and subsequently relegated.
 Most of the following decade was spent in the Ayrshire District League with a promotion to the Super First Division achieved in 2012–13.
 The following season almost resulted in Kilwinning avoiding relegation, however the club had fielded an ineligible player for twelve matches and the resulting nineteen point deduction relegated the side to the bottom division.

 A change in management occurred in February 2014, with the appointment of Chris Strain and Colin Stewart; although Stewart left to take up a coaching role at Rangers in 2015 and Strain assumed the role of sole manager.

 Kilwinning achieved successive promotions in 2014-15 and 2016–17, courtesy of a play-off victory against Shettleston and maintained their top flight status the following season by defeating Kilsyth Rangers in another play-off.

 In 2020, Kilwinning applied to join the newly formed West of Scotland Football League, which would see them leave the Junior leagues after joining 118 years prior The following year, Kilwinning began their application to join the Scottish Football Association.
 This application was successful in June 2022, allowing the Buffs to participate in the Scottish Cup for the first time in the history in the 2022–23 season.

 In early April 2022, Chris Strain was sacked.
 Former player and ex-professional, Mark Campbell was appointed caretaker manager until the end of the season.
 Broomhill manager David Gormley was hired for the start of the next season.
 In January 2023 Gormley was relieved of his position as manager and former Clyde, Ayr United, Morton and Stirling Albion player Chris Aitken was appointed as manager in early February.
 Following Aitken's resignation, Ex-Caledonian Locomotives boss Kevin Kelly was appointed along with his assistant Steven Saunders.

+In March 2026, the Club parted ways with Kevin Kelly and his coaching team by mutual consent and reappointed Chris Strain as Manager along with Kevin McDonald as Assistant Manager, Paul McDougall as First Team Coach and promoted Dylan Mackin from Under 20s Manager to First Team Coach.

+The Buffs held their AGM in early May 2026 when Jack Schofield was unanimously appointed as Club Chairman with Alan McAlpine continuing in a vice chair role.

+The Buffs finished the season in 7th position and in doing so were promoted to the Lowland League West.